chekosa/fewd-36-hw/README.md

 # fewd-36-hw
-Homeowrk and Demo Folder for FEWD 36 Class
+Homework and Demo Folder for FEWD 36 Class